paseri3739/e621_downloader/README.md

 # how to install

-This script using TypeScript for easy and safe development. but you can use compiled scrape_e621.js file.
+This script using TypeScript for easy and safe development. but you can compile main.js file to use on node.

 ```
 $ npm install